NBA Rumors: Nikola Vucevic Could Form Mavs’ ‘Big 3’ With Kristaps Porzingis & Luka Doncic Next Summer

 — SportsDayDFW (@SportsDayDFW) February 1, 2019

 It’s definitely not a surprise that the Mavericks are interested in signing Nikola Vucevic.
-The 28-year-old center is currently having the best season in his NBA career, averaging 20.5 points, 12.1 rebounds, and 1.1 blocks on 52.1 percent shooting from the field and 38.0 percent shooting from beyond the arc.
-With his impressive performance on both ends of the floor, Vucevic is named as an NBA All-Star for the first time this season.
+The 28-year-old center is currently having the best season in his NBA career, averaging 20.5 points, 12.1 rebounds, and 1.1 blocks on 52.1 percent shooting from the field, and 38.0 percent shooting from beyond the arc.
+With his impressive performance on both ends of the floor, Vucevic was named as an NBA All-Star for the first time this season.

 The Magic may have let the February NBA trade deadline pass with Nikola Vucevic still on their roster, but his departure in Orlando seemed to be inevitable.
-Unless the Magic already give up on Mo Bamba, it is highly unlikely that they will be using a huge chunk of their salary cap space to bring Vucevic back.
-Also, at this point in his NBA career, Vucevic will surely love to play for a legitimate contender than being part of a rebuilding team like the Magic.
+Unless the Magic give up on Mo Bamba, it is highly unlikely that they will be using a huge chunk of their salary cap space to bring Vucevic back.
+Also, at this point in his NBA career, Vucevic would surely love to play for a legitimate contender than be part of a rebuilding team like the Magic.

 Nikola Vucevic will be an incredible addition to the Mavericks, giving them a big man who has the ability to space the floor.
 Kristaps Porzingis won’t have a hard time sharing the court with Vucevic since he can play both the center and the power forward positions.
-However, aside from targeting big names like Vucevic, the Mavericks will also be needing to make a decision regarding Porzingis’ free agency.
+However, aside from targeting big names like Vucevic, the Mavericks will also need to make a decision regarding Porzingis’ free agency.
 As a restricted free agent, the Mavericks only need to match offers from other NBA teams to bring Porzingis back, but it will be a different story if the Latvian center chooses to sign the one-year qualifying offer.